aws-samples/amazon-sagemaker-from-idea-to-production/README.md

 ### Start exploring
 Navigate to the Studio file browser inside the folder `amazon-sagemaker-from-idea-to-production`.
 Open `00-start-here.ipynb` notebook and follow the instructions.

+## How to use this workshop
+You can do this workshop in two ways:
+- Go through the provided notebooks, execute code cells sequentially, and follow the instructions and execution
+- Do hands-on assignments where you have to write your own code

+### Execution mode
+Use this mode if you're not familiar with Python programming and new to Jupyter notebooks.
+You follow each notebook `00-...`, `01-...`, ..., `06-...`and execute all code cells with `Shift` + `Enter`.
+The given instructions explain what is code is doing and why.
+You need about two and half hours to run through all code cells in all notebooks.
+All notebooks and all code cells are idempotent.
+Make sure you run all code cells sequentially, top to bottom.

+### Assignment mode
+Use this mode if you have experience working with Jupyter notebooks and would like to write own code to have a deeper hands-on experience and learn how to use SageMaker features.
+Each foundational instruction notebook `00-...`, `01-...`, ..., `06-...` in the workshop root folder has a corresponding "assignment" notebook in the `assignments` folder.
+First, go through the instructions in the root folder notebook and then complete the exercises in the corresponding assignment notebook.
+The notebooks are mapped as follows:
+- `00-start-here` > `./assignments/00-assignment-setup`
+- `01-idea-development` > `./assignments/01-assignment-local-development`
+- `02-sagemaker-containers` > `./assignments/02-assignment-sagemaker-containers`
+- `03-sagemaker-pipeline` > `./assignments/03-assignment-sagemaker-pipeline`
+- `04-sagemaker-projects` > `./assignments/04-assignment-sagemaker-project`
+- `05-deploy` > `./assignments/05-assignment-deploy`
+- `06-monitoring` > `./assignments/06-assignment-monitoring`

 ## Clean-up
 To avoid charges, you must remove all project-provisioned and generated resources from your AWS account.